Chanda-Abdul/figma-merch-store/README.md

 ### Angular routing
 Set up routing: Set up routing so that users can navigate between pages. used `/product/:id` `/product/:name` to route to project page
+### Custom Pipes
+### Angular `@Directive`
+- Implemented custom structural directives to enable reusable and scalable animations in the application.
+- These directives were utilized in the [footer marquee](#marquee-animation), [product hover image swap](#swap-image-on-hover), and draggable image slider components.
+- By encapsulating animation logic within directives, we achieved modularity and reduced code duplication.

 ### Display products
 Used Angular's data binding and router params to display the `/product-list` of `/product-card`'s which route to each `/product` detail pages.
 ### Stateless Observable Service using RxJs and Angular Services